 Employer’s Notice

-- Standard Notice Period: The default notice period under UAE labor law is 30 calendar days unless the contract specifies otherwise.
+- Length of the standard notice period: The default notice period as per the UAE labor law is 30 days of the yeardays unless otherwise stated in the contract.

-- Impact of Employee’s Position: Senior positions may require longer notice periods as specified in the employment contract.
+- Influence of Employee Position: The higher-ranking jobs might have more notice periods as stipulated in the employment contract.

 Employee’s Notice

-- Contractual Obligation: Employees must adhere to the notice period outlined in their contract.
+- Contractual Obligation: Employees will be required to comply with the terms of notice in the contract.

-- Failure to Provide Notice: If an employee fails to provide adequate notice, they could be held liable for compensation equivalent to the notice period’s salary.
+- Failure to Give Proper Notice: In case an employee does not provide proper notice, he/she may be liable for compensation up to the amount of the salary equivalent of the notice period.

 Valid Reasons for Termination